pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 Thanks to this schema we understand how wide the scope is for describing complex relationships between objects.
 We understand that we can described almost object meshed that can exist within the IT.

 The XDR attack graph is builted upon these relationships.
-This graph is a just a visual representation of these relationships and XDR is just en renderer tools that graph what is stored into the CTIM datastructure.
+This graph is a just a visual representation of these relationships and XDR is just a renderer tool that graphs what is stored into the CTIM database.

-You probably understand at this point that if you know how to ingest into XDR CTIM objects and their relationship, then you can visualize any kind of interesting graph.
+You probably understand at this point that if you know how to ingest into XDR CTIM objects and their relationship, then you can create and visualize any kind of interesting graph.
 This is correct !

 Okay let's move forward on the **sighings** creation process.

 ### Incidents

-Once **Sightings** are created, then we can create an **Incident** and attach every **Sigthings** to it thank to another kind of relationships.
-With actually and Incident relationship.
-Attaching **Sightings** to **Incidents** is basically done with the **member of** relationship.
+Once **Sightings** are created, then we can create an **Incident** and attach every **Sigthings** to it thank to specific kind of **relationship**.
+We will call it **Incident relationship**.

+Attaching **Sightings** to **Incidents** is basically done with the **member of** **Incident relationship**.
 We don't need to use other relationship values

 But in order to have the knowledge of it, here is the CTIM Incident relationships possible values :